adityas129/blog/content/about.md

 Previously I:

 - Worked at Affirm, helping move frankly absurd amounts of money from one place to another on the Disbursements team
-- Studied computer engineering at UWaterloo, learning how to move bits and bytes to do things
+- Studied Computer Engineering at UWaterloo
     - Fun things I did during my time there included: starting and growing Socratica, going to many (and sometimes winning) hackathons, building self-driving (Watonomous) + solar car (Midnight Sun) software, trading + data science competitions, and eating a lot of Lazeez + Shinwa.
 - Worked as employee #1 and led all things Engineering at Pareto, building and managing a team of 6
 - Built software across the stack (frontend, backend, data, infra, ml) at five different companies and labs